atom/atom/docs/internals/view-system.md

 ### RootView

-The root of Atom's view hierarchy is a global called `rootView`, which is a singleton instance of the `RootView` view class.
+The root of Atom's view hierarchy is a global called `atom.workspaceView`, which is a singleton instance of the `RootView` view class.
 The root view fills the entire window, and contains every other view.
 If you open Atom's inspector with `alt-cmd-i`, you can see the internal structure of `RootView`: